-Alison has twelve years of experience teaching gifted and talented students in public schools.
-Currently, she is in her second year of teaching a second grade gifted and talented class in a public school in the Chelsea neighborhood of Manhattan.
-She has a keen interest in learning about and incorporating visual arts into all facets of her curriculum.
+Alison has taught gifted and talented students in public schools for the past twelve years.
+She currently teaches a second grade gifted and talented class at a public school in Chelsea, Manhattan.
+She has a keen interest in incorporating visual arts into all facets of her curriculum.
 Alison studied jewelry design at Fashion Institute of Technology, New York, and in San Miguel de Allende, Mexico.

 Pearl Lau, Art and Art History Teacher